-To be published in: Collective Wisdom Landemore, H. and Elster, J. (Eds.)
-Groups do better at reasoning tasks than individuals, and, in some cases, do even better than any of their individual members.
+Groups do better than individuals at reasoning tasks and, in some cases, do even better than any of their individual members.
 Here is an illustration.
-In the standard version of Wason selection task (Wason, 1966), the most commonly studied problem in the psychology of reasoning, only about 10% of participants give the correct solution, even though it can be arrived at by elementary deductive reasoning.1 Such poor performance begs for an explanation, and a great many have been offered.
+In the standard version of the Wason selection task (Wason 1966), the most commonly studied problem in the psychology of reasoning, only about 10 percent of participants give the correct solution, even though it can be arrived at by elementary deductive reasoning.1 Such poor performance begs for an explanation, and a great many have been offered.
 What makes the selection task relevant here is that the difference between individual and group performance is striking.
-Moshman & Geil for instance (1998) had participants try and resolve the task either individually or in groups of five or six participants.
-While, unsurprisingly, only 9% of the participants working on their own found the correct solution, an astonishing 70% of the groups did.
-Moreover, when groups were formed with participants who had first tried to solve the task individually, 80% of the groups succeeded, including 30% of the groups in which none of the members had succeeded on his or her own.
+Moshman and Geil, for instance (1998), had participants try to resolve the task either individually or in groups of five or six participants.
+While, not surprisingly, only 9 percent of the participants working on their own found the correct solution, an astonishing 70 percent of the groups did.
+Moreover, when groups were formed with participants who had first tried to solve the task individually, 80 percent of the groups succeeded, including 30 percent of the groups in which none of the members had succeeded on his or her own.
 How are such differences between individual and group performance to be explained?